LittleBigPlanet 3 (PlayStation 3)

 gamedata/lbp3/pod/pod2.mol is a model of a wider, bus-shaped Pod that was used in early prototypes of the game.
 The final game just reuses the Pod from the first two games instead.

 gamedata/lbp3/misc/pre_viz/map_previs_lee_02.mol is an unused adventure map.
 It's pink and very reminiscent of Manglewood.
-It was used for Popit Academy: Term 2 in the Private Beta.
+In early versions of the game, it was used as a placeholder for adventures that didn't have proper terrain yet.

 gamedata/lbp3/misc/mesh/spawn_points/spawn_point_open_curtain_1.mol is an early model of the Character Changer.
 It's rounder and has white curtains instead of sliding metal doors.
 This was used as the Character Changer in early builds of the game before being replaced with a more futuristic model.
 It has an animation of the curtains opening and closing.